Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Living With a Rheumatic Disease

-Arthritis and other rheumatic diseases are characterized by pain, swelling, and limited movement in joints and connective tissues in the body.
+Arthritis and other rheumatic diseases are marked by pain, swelling, and limited movement in joints and connective tissues in the body.
 Millions of people in the U.S. suffer from arthritis in one form or another.

 Arthritis, which literally means inflammation of a joint (where two or more bones meet), actually refers to more than 100 different diseases.
 Rheumatic diseases include any diseases that cause pain, stiffness, and swelling in joints or other supportive body structures, such as muscles, tendons, ligaments, and bones.
 In fact, the group of arthritis diseases falls under the category of rheumatic diseases.